 The Appraisal Process

-NOTICE: From approximately June 1 through August 31, 2020, the County Appraiser's office will have staff viewing and taking photos of properties.
-The appraisers will be viewing properties from their vehicle (or possibly the sidewalk) and will not need to come onto a property during this time period.
+NOTICE: From approximately June 1 through August 31, 2021, the County Appraiser's office will have staff viewing and taking photos of properties.
+The appraisers will be viewing properties from their vehicle (or possibly the sidewalk) and will need to come onto a property during this time period.
 Each of these appraisers will be wearing easily identifiable clothing and will have proper identification with them.